HowTo: Electronics - correctly dimension power supplies and understand their data sheet

 1. Hello Fabian,

-Cool article, I didn't realize what a colorful zoo of power supplies there is.
-But I noticed something in the section “Plug-in power supply with transformer”: It says “2.
-SEC: 10V ~ 7V”, but the power supply says “2.
-SEC: 10V ~ 7VA” – which I think means that the power supply provides 10V AC with a maximum of 7W, right?
+cool article, I didn't realize what a colorful zoo of power supplies there is.
+But I noticed something in the section “Plug-in power supply unit with transformer”: Under the picture it says “2.
+SEC: 10V ~ 7V", but the power supply says "2.
+SEC: 10V ~ 7VA" - what do I mean that the power supply is 10V AC with a maximum of 7W right?

 Good luck with your new website,